kolonialno/pg_lupa/README.md

 The X-axis is time.

-The Y-axis is Postgres processes (sorted by PID in ascending order from the top).
+The Y-axis is Postgres processes.

 Rectangles represent events that covered spans of time on the database.
 Chiefly, this means slow SQL statements.
 (Note that which statements are included here